The Cost of 'The Resistance': For CA, It's $12 Billion

 If you’re an old-timer like me, cast your mind back to the tax reform of 1986, which was passed on a bipartisan basis, because Democrats understood the logic of tax simplification and cutting rates down to a lower level with a broader base.
 There’s one detail everyone has forgotten that is relevant today: President Reagan’s initial tax reform proposal included elimination the state and local income tax deduction.
-Pro-tax reform Democrats told Reagan right away that that ideas was a total non-starter, and they couldn’t support a bill that included eliminating SALT (as we call it now).
+Pro-tax reform Democrats told Reagan right away that that idea was a total non-starter, and they couldn’t support a bill that included eliminating SALT (as we call it now).
+And so ending the SALT deduction proposal was swiftly dropped, and the bill went forward to passage.

 Fast forward to recent years.
 Many thinking Democrats (I know, I know) agreed in principle that our corporate tax rate was too high and should come down.
 Barack Obama even said it ought to come down to about 25 percent.
 Hillary Clinton thought so too, if you paid attention to some of her older statements.
-(In fact, if er had President Hillary today, I think she would have cut the corporate income tax rate, too.)
+(In fact, if we had President Hillary today, I think she would have cut the corporate income tax rate, too.)
 A bipartisan deal like 1986 should have been possible then, no?

 Not when “The Resistance” is in full control of congressional Democrats.
 Because of that intransigence, a Republican-only bill was able to include a sharp (not complete) cutback of the SALT.
 It is a dagger aimed at the fiscal heart of high tax blue states like Illinois, Connecticut, California, etc.